-Effective February 1, 2008, newly hired, eligible employees are enrolled automatically with a 2% tax-deferred contribution rate, invested in the Plan's default investment option.
+The Plan includes a qualified automatic contribution arrangement, pursuant to which all eligible employees are enrolled automatically with a 3% tax-deferred contribution rate, unless the employee elects otherwise.
+These contributions are invested in the Plan's default investment option.
 Employees may opt out of the automatic enrollment, stop contributions, modify their contribution rate, or change investment elections at any time.
+Starting the first year after a participant is automatically enrolled in the Plan, the participant's tax-deferred contribution rate is automatically increased by 1% annually, up to a maximum of 6%.
+This occurs with the first payroll period in April of each year, and participants may decline these rate increases or elect a different rate.